bbriggs/blog/content/post/exposing-local-services-to-minikube.md

 ---

+_Edit: Looks like I lost some image assets when I migrated over and broke the links.
+Sorry!
+Let this be a lesson about rebasing._

 We already know we can port forward to reach services in Minikube, but what abot the other way around?
 What if a pod needs an external service on your laptop?
 There's a [pure Kubernetes way of doing it](https://stackoverflow.com/questions/43530039/on-a-mac-what-ip-will-represent-my-laptop-from-within-a-minikube-cluster/43530279?noredirect=1#comment74114215_43530279), but this is more of an interesting SSH trick that exposes how Kubernetes and Minikube work.
 Plus, it's always fun to do tricks with SSH.

 ### The setup